Home » Products Sourcing » Consumer Electronics » Your Guide To Sourcing Pulse Oximeters in 2024

 Good quality tabletop pulse oximeter

-The tabletop pulse oximeter is the most complete device for continuous clinical monitoring applications.
+The tabletop pulse oximeter is a complete device for continuous clinical monitoring applications.
 They are larger, stationary, table-mounted, or cart-based systems.
 Tabletop pulse oximeters have enhanced technologies such as data-saving ability, connection options, and linkage with other health instruments.

 Pulse oximetry is used within the intensive care units and the operation room.
 These high-tech devices range in price from USD 500 to USD 10,000 due to their advanced functions.
 These computers come with a big, easily visible display, and they operate on steady electricity, enabling nonstop work.